Jewels of Diana, Princess of Wales: The Saudi sapphire suite

-As a wedding present, the Crown Prince of Saudi Arabia gave the Princess a suite of jewellery.
+As a wedding present, the Crown Prince of Saudi Arabia gave the princess a suite of jewellery.
 It consisted of a Burmese sapphire and diamond pendant suspended on a baguette diamond tennis necklace (which also later suspended 'The Prince of Wales feathers diamond pendant'), matching earrings, matching ring, a two-row bracelet of brilliant-cut diamonds with a similar version of the sapphire pendant and a watch with the face set in the same diamond sunray fringe as the pendant and the strap consists of seven oval sapphires see in clusters of diamonds.
-The entire suite was all made by the Asprey and gifted to the Princess in a green malachite box decorated with a palm tree and crossed swords.
-The Princess would often wear the necklace, earrings and occasionally the bracelet.
+The entire suite was all made by Asprey and gifted to the princess in a green malachite box decorated with a palm tree and crossed swords.
+The princess would often wear the necklace, earrings and occasionally the bracelet.
 She used the stones from the watch and ring to make new pieces of jewellery.

 Four of the sapphire and diamond clusters from the watch strap were used to create a pair of earrings, with two clusters as detachable pendant drops.
 Diana wore these sapphire earrings both in the form of double drop earrings and studs.
 The piece has now been passed to her daughter-in-law, the Duchess of Cambridge, who wore them at the 2022 Trooping the Colour.

 The central sapphire from the ring was set in the diamond sunray frame of the watch, replacing the watch face and became the centrepiece of a wide choker of midnight-blue velvet backed with Velcro.
 On either side of the sapphire is a chain of small diamonds, three deep, which runs halfway round the choker.
-The Princess wore the choker as a headband on her official visit to Japan in 1986, at a State banquet hosted by Emperor Hirohito.
+The princess wore the choker as a headband on her official visit to Japan in 1986, at a State banquet hosted by Emperor Hirohito.

 Butterfly earrings and necklace

-During an official visit to Canada in 1986, the Princess wore a set of gold necklace and earrings.
-The earrings had the shape of a butterfly and the necklace also had a piece of golden butterfly in its center.
-The set was passed to the Princess's younger son who gave it to his wife.
+During an official visit to Canada in 1986, the princess wore a set of gold necklace and earrings.
+The earrings had the shape of a butterfly, and the necklace also had a piece of golden butterfly in its centre.
+The set was passed to the princess's younger son who gave it to his wife.
 Diana's daughter-in-law, the Duchess of Sussex, wore the earrings during her visit to Australia and on the day her pregnancy was announced.